alleyahPCM/DATA_ANALYTICS/Programming Assignments/Lecture_7/README.md

-I separated the programming assignment file into two parts because GitHub does not display my whole notebook and places a broken image icon at the end.
+I separated the programming assignment file into two parts because GitHub does not display my whole notebook and would place a broken image icon at the end.
 I think this may be due to the fact that the 10 subsamples may be too big to handle.
-As for the rest of the pair plots, they are available in PNG format within this folder.